 If I upset you it is possible that you harbour perhaps a tad more than just a little guilt and I make no apologies whatsoever for my views.
 However, I must stress that these are my own personal opinions and should not necessarily be taken as the Eric’s honest truth.
 Everything I say I’ve heard so-called “Legends” say is true and though that will upset some fans, and some of those former players, it is absolutely true and I am perfectly willing to stand in court and swear by it.
 I have witnesses too.

-We know the sex of the nipper as we’d been to Ysbyty Gwynedd (Gwyneth Hospital) and the scan has confirmed the female form inside the womb.
+We know the sex of the nipper as we’d been to Ysbyty Gwynedd (Gwynedd Hospital) and the scan confirmed the female form inside the womb.
 Her name will be Alex, Anais, Ferguson, Eric, Cantona, Pacino and she’ll be known as Anais.
-Personally I hate the name Anais; I think it sounds totally pretentious and horribly chav-like but as we’ve already bartered over who is having naming rights and I’ve got the call on a boy, Mum won the rights to a girl and I have to abide by that.
+Personally I hate the name Anais; I think it sounds totally pretentious and horribly chav-like but as we’ve already bartered over who is having naming rights and I’ve got the call on a boy, I lost the rights to a girl and I have to abide by that.
 Maybe I’ll call her Annie.
 That’ll do the trick.
-I’d already said that if the scan had shown a boy he would get the full ’99 Treble winning squad treatment for his pains and as it is, I had to fight like a rabid tiger to get the United references for her and I’m still trying to wheedle Dangerous in at the end.
-I think Dangerous is a fabulous name for a little girl but I know her mum is never going to have it though, much is the pity.
-Mind you, I didn’t think she’d agree to any of my United references but she has relented and so I can consider my work a job well done and count my blessings.
+I’d already said that if the scan had shown a boy he would get the full ’99 Treble winning squad treatment for his pains and as it is, I had to fight like a rabid tiger to get the United references for her, and I’m still trying to wheedle Dangerous in at the end.
+I think Dangerous is a fabulous name for a little girl but I know her mum is never going to have it, much is the pity.
+Mind you, I didn’t think she’d agree to any of my United references but she has relented, and so I can consider my work a job well done and count my blessings.
 This birth will be my own version of the domestic treble.
 Three daughters.
 I only hope the feeling I get when she is born is the same as I had on that United Treble night when Ole buried the Krauts but more of that later.

 As this is a very personal account, I would like to thank everyone who has made it possible for me to write it.
 Particular thanks have to go to my brothers, Rod and Gary, for all the memories and better match-going companions I could not have wished for while we were travelling to, watching and going home from the games.
 Also to my two most darling daughters, Cassie and Jenny, who are both magnificent Reds and two of the most beautiful people in the world, to my mum, Jenny, my dad, Eddie.
 Since the years I first wrote this I have split with Lorraine and have since met and married another woman, Joan.
 Special thanks go to her as she has been a tower of strength to me over the past decade or so.
 While I’m on the subject, Joan and I used to go out together while I was living in Scotland but we split when I moved to Manchester in 1989.
 As things happened we found each other again through modern technology and I’d like to thank the inventor of such for their help in our destiny: for destiny surely it was.
 We’ve been with each other for a good ten years at time of writing.
 Joanie, I thank you for putting up with the madness that comes along with the ride and hopefully it hasn’t been too boring for you.